pauliacomi/pauliacomi.github.com/_posts/2020-06-06-plotly-v-bokeh.md

 libraries which offer projections in Python, it was only natural to try them out for the aforementioned purposes.
 It can be very easy to start out with either one, but for more advanced uses they begin to run into some quirks.
-I'll start with, an overview of these libraries, then move to ease of use, advantages and downsides.
-Let me also preface this discussion by saying that I am not a programmer by training, so expect the opinion of a regular user.
+I'll start with an overview of these libraries, give examples of how they can be used interactively and as a dashboard, and finally compare them on specific features.
+Let me also preface this discussion by saying that I am not a programmer by training, so expect the opinion of someone learning as they go.

-Of the two, Bokeh appears to have a much smaller core team, which means that their product is leaner and meaner, with a fairly narrow focus of what the module *can* and *cannot* do.
-On the other hand, the lack of developers means that they are often slow to bring new features to the code (I am **still** waiting for a good table component for data) and some bugs can linger for longer that expected.
-It is deeply integrated with Python, although secondary R, Julia and Scala bindings exist as well, with various states of feature parity.
-There are also a host of other third party modules, part of the [HoloViz](https://holoviz.org) framework (like HoloViews, GeoViews and Datashader), which attempt to extend Bokeh (and matplotlib!) with a higher level interface.
+Of the two, ***Bokeh*** appears to have a much smaller core team, which means that their product is leaner and meaner, with a fairly narrow focus of what the module *can* and *cannot* do.
+On the other hand, the lack of manpower means that they are often slow to bring new features to the code (I am *still* waiting for a good table component for data) and some bugs can linger for longer that expected.
+It is Python-centric and deeply integrated with the language, although secondary R, Julia and Scala bindings exist with various states of feature parity.
+There are also a host of other third party modules, part of the [HoloViz](https://holoviz.org) framework (like HoloViews, GeoViews and Datashader), which attempt to extend Bokeh (and Matplotlib!) with a higher level interface.
 Unfortunately, there is a large degree of overlap between features, making their use somewhat confusing.

-Plotly is a more encompassing framework, attempting to not only bring full-featured bindings for Python, but also for R (and pure JavaScript as well).
+***Plotly*** is a more platform agnostic framework, attempting to not only bring full-featured bindings for Python, but also for R (and pure JavaScript as well).
-The folks at Plotly have recently made multiple changes after a new round of seed funding, in particular moving away from the previous business model of attempting to host all Plotly graphs on their servers, and placing an emphasis on flexibility.
-They are attempting to customise their offering to multiple use cases, by using several modules that offer access to different functionality through the same underlying framework: besides Plotly, there is Dash for dashboards, Plotly Express for fast figure generation, Figure Factories for complex, preset, layouts, Dash DataTable for tabular display etc. While this means that the library is more fully featured on its own, it can be confusing, as there are multiple ways of getting similar results, with no intuitive explanation as to which should be used.
+The folks at Plotly have recently made multiple changes after a new round of seed funding, in particular moving away from the previous business model of attempting to host all graphs on their servers, and placing an emphasis on flexibility.
+They are attempting to customise their offering to multiple use cases, by using modules that offer access to different functionality through the same underlying framework: besides Plotly, there is Dash for dashboards, Plotly Express for fast figure generation, Figure Factories for complex, preset, layouts, Dash DataTable for tabular display etc. While this means that the library is more fully featured on its own, it can be confusing, as there are multiple ways of getting similar results, with no intuitive explanation as to which should be used.
 The transition to an investor-backed company also means that Plotly is expected to become profitable somewhere down the line, which raises some question regarding the long-term commitment to open source.

 ## Use in Jupyter / iPython / scripts

 The two frameworks provide an object-oriented interface to figure creation.
 Plotly also offers more direct functions (à la ``plt.plot``) with their Plotly Express module.
-I use the former the most, since it is easier to extend.
+I tend to use the latter the most, since it is faster.
 Here are simple examples for each framework, each with the resulting output.
 It's obvious that there's not much difference in terms of code and features, and both frameworks do a good job for this use case.

 ### Bokeh

 ``` python
 from bokeh.plotting import figure, output_notebook, show
 output_notebook() # needs to be called to output in the notebook